George Brian Sinclair

-Major-General George "Gus" Brian Sinclair (21 July 1928 – 17 May 2020) was a British Army officer.
+Major-General George Brian Sinclair (21 July 1928 – 17 May 2020) was a British Army officer.
 After the Royal Military Academy Sandhurst Sinclair joined the Royal Engineers in 1948.
 He served in Korea during the aftermath of the Korean War and was quickly appointed adjutant of his regiment.
 Sinclair served as adjutant of the British garrison on Kiritimati for the Operation Grapple thermonuclear weapon tests.
 From 1969 he was Commander Royal Engineers Near East Land Forces, based at the Sovereign Base Areas of Akrotiri and Dhekelia and was responsible for recovering buildings from a British training base abandoned in the aftermath of the 1969 Libyan coup d'état.

 Sinclair served as head of the general staff of I Corps, British Army of the Rhine in the late 1970s.
 He was Engineer in Chief (Army) from 1980 to 1983.
 During this time Sinclair served on the Falkland Islands in the aftermath of the 1982 war and was responsible for persuading the government to construct a new runway (that became RAF Mount Pleasant) rather than improving the existing Stanley airfield.
 Sinclair retired in 1983 but retained a connection to the military through honorary appointments with the Corps of Royal Engineers, the Airfield Damage Repair Squadrons, Royal Engineers (Volunteers) and the Engineer and Railway Staff Corps.
 In civilian life he worked for Tarmac Group on the construction of the Channel Tunnel and was a member of the Smeatonian Society of Civil Engineers.